MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxdeviceprovider-initerrorcode-vb.md

-﻿---
+---
-Description: 'The InitErrorCode property is a value that specifies the last error code that the fax service provider (FSP) returned while the fax service was loading and initializing the FSP DLL.
-This may be an HRESULT value or a Win32 error code.' ms.assetid: 'f8472803-c30a-4128-8678-cf109cae45ca'
+Description: The InitErrorCode property is a value that specifies the last error code that the fax service provider (FSP) returned while the fax service was loading and initializing the FSP DLL.
+This may be an HRESULT value or a Win32 error code. ms.assetid: f8472803-c30a-4128-8678-cf109cae45ca
-title: 'FaxDeviceProvider.InitErrorCode property'
+title: FaxDeviceProvider.InitErrorCode property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxDeviceProvider.InitErrorCode property